 Do you happen to have a child that has extra wide feet and a high instep?
-Do you know what the instep of the foot is?
-The instep is the top part of the foot, and when it’s high then it makes it really hard to find shoes that fit.
-Take a look at the picture below which shows the foot of a child with a high instep:
+The instep is the top part of the foot, and when it’s high then it makes it so much harder to find shoes that fit.
+Take a look at the picture below that shows an example of the foot of a child with a high instep:

-If you happen to have a child with extra wide feet and a high instep, then you must find a shoe that is labeled as extra wide (“XW”), but that is also deep and that comes with a round toe-box.
+If you happen to have a child with extra wide feet and a high instep, then you must definitely find a shoe that is labeled as extra wide (“XW”), and that is also deep and comes with a round toe-box.

 The million dollar question I am asked by almost every single parent who comes to the store with a child who has extra wide feet is:

-Are his or her feet always going to stay extra wide?
+Are my child’s feet always going to stay extra wide?

 My answer is: It depends on each child.
-In most cases the child’s feet tend to narrow down with age, but in certain cases children keep their extra wide width feet for the rest of their lives.
+In most cases the child’s feet tend to narrow down as they get older, but in certain cases children keep their extra wide width feet for the rest of their lives.

 Fitting your child in the correct pair of shoes starting from an early age can prevent foot issues in the future.
 Most parents ignore the importance of fitting the width of their kids’ feet, and they focus only on the amount of space they have between the end of their longest toe and the end of the shoe.

 Please keep in mind that it doesn’t matter how much growing room you leave for your child’s feet, if the shoes are not wide enough, your child will outgrow the width of the shoe faster than the length, and you will have to replace the shoes sooner than you expected.